No, Trump is not the fattest president

 “Girthers” suspect that President Donald Trump’s vital statistics are misrepresented, and that he has a serious obesity problem.

 Even considering the uncertainty over Trump’s height and weight, he is definitely not the fattest president in history.
-He might be pushing second place, but it’s hard to be sure.
+He might be pushing second place, but even that isn’t likely.

 The first thing to understand is that Trump does seem to have padded his vital statistics.
 His 2012 driver’s license and 1961 draft card both list a height of 6′2″.
 In other words, there is an official chain of records stretching from 1961 to 2012 showing him with a height of 6′2″.
 Trump currently claims to be 6′3″.
 It is most likely that his actual current height is about 6′1″.